juhana/hugo-by-example/_pages/contributions/Footnotes_(Library_Contribution).md

   - Library Contributions
 ---

-This library contribution, inspired by the footnotes systems used in games like Guilty Bastards and Stationfall, attempts to make footnotes easy!
+This library contribution (Footnote 1), inspired by the footnotes systems used in games like Guilty Bastards and Stationfall, attempts to make footnotes easy!
 Unlike those other games, this system uses a "chronological" design- footnotes are only accessible after the prompting text has been